 Another innovation in the production process is remote process automation (RPA).
 With this approach, anything that’s a repetitive, manual task is automated, freeing your people up to do more important and strategic tasks.
 As you implement this technology, however, you and your team will be responsible for “educating” the system around what to do in each scenario that might present itself.

 Waste management is another important area to consider, as it poses a high risk from a cost perspective.
-If manufacturers aren’t minimising their waste, their processes are bound to be highly inefficient — and expensive.
+If manufacturers aren’t minimizing their waste, their processes are bound to be highly inefficient — and expensive.

 Once a product is manufactured, it’s time to send it down the road to the end-user.
-Here, whether they’re working with a partner or managing distribution themselves, there’s a big opportunity to optimise costs with the right technology solution.
+Here, whether they’re working with a partner or managing distribution themselves, there’s a big opportunity to optimize costs with the right technology solution.
 Data rich platforms can drastically improve transportation management by categorizing customers by region, creating optimal routes and driver schedules, and enabling tracking systems that provide real-time visibility to customers.

 While a number of manufacturers currently supply their customers through third-party distributors, some others have transitioned to selling their products directly to end-users.
 There’s value in this approach from a data collection perspective.
-With customer information such as purchasing behaviour in hand, manufacturers can better plan their output requirements into the future.
+With customer information such as purchasing behavior in hand, manufacturers can better plan their output requirements into the future.
 Here, the data that’s sourced from each and every production process can help you understand where waste could be reduced — and guide you to uncover more efficient methods for doing the same thing.

 In a complex manufacturing process, even the shortest downtime can be costly.
 This is where it can pay to be proactive, using data from across the manufacturing process to carefully plan an outage at the least disruptive time.
 To get this right, you need data collection points within each component of the process, giving you the full picture of the systems and machines at play.